ElementsProject/libwally-core/README.md

 `PYTHON_VERSION` environment variable (to e.g. `2`, `2.7`, `3` etc) before
 running `setup.py` or (when compiling manually) `./configure`.

-You can also install the binary wally releases using the released egg or wheel files without having to compile the library.
+You can also install the binary wally releases using the released wheel files without having to compile the library.

 For wheel releases you can install directly using the released wheel files